Blayney title

 Killed by brother Elisweg (Elisedd) who never inherited either because the throne passed through Nesta Ferch Cadell to her son Rhodri Mawr or the invading Mercians set up a puppet (?Cadweithian).

-An alternative proposal by S P Thomas is that Elisweg (Elise) had a son Cyngen who was the father of Aeddan ap Cyngen b.930 [65] [572]
+An alternative proposal by S P Thomas is that Elisweg (Elisse) had a son Cyngen who was the father of Aeddan ap Cyngen b.930 [65] [572] [825]

-However, the theory which at this point best fits the problem of both dates and generation numbers is that Aeddan's father was not King Cyngen but Cyngen ap Brochwel who was born 750, fathering Aeddan in his 50s making Aeddan quite able to be the father of Self b.850 and Gwaeddan b.855.
+However, the theory which at this point best fits the problem of both dates and generation numbers is that Aeddan's father was not King Cyngen but Cyngen ap Brochwel.

 Lord of Broniarth, Guilsfield (Cegidfa) and Deyttheur (Deuddwr)